Drone Laws in Venezuela

 Respect the privacy of other people

-To be allowed to fly class 1 drones, the pilot must be at least 13 years old, have a valid license and a medical certificate.
+To operate Class 1 drones, the pilot must be at least 13 years old, possess a valid license, and have a medical certificate.

-We have not yet been able to find out exactly what the registration and licensing process for drone pilots in Venezuela looks like.
+We have not yet been able to determine the exact registration and licensing process for drone pilots in Venezuela.
 This document at least summarizes the requirements.

-Drones must be registered in Venezuela.
-To do so, there seems to be this online platform.
-There is also a registration form that lists further required documents.
+According to this, drones must be registered in Venezuela.
+This appears to be done via this online platform.
+There is also a form for registration that lists additional required documents.

-A distance of 9 kilometers should be kept to airports.
-Class 1 and Class 2 RPAs may be operated up to an altitude of 400 feet.
+A distance of 9 kilometers must be maintained from airports.
+RPAs of Classes 1 and 2 may be operated at an altitude of up to 400 feet.

-You can only fly in daylight.
-The pilot must keep their drone within line of sight.
-If it belongs to class 1 (lighter than 3 kilograms), it may fly up to 500 meters away.
+Flights are only allowed during daylight.
+The pilot must keep the drone within visual line of sight.
+If it is a Class 1 drone (weighing less than 3 kilograms), it may be flown up to 500 meters away.

-A distance of 1.8 kilometers should be kept from the location of the president, domestic and foreign authorities, facilities and companies in the basic industry (iron, steel, electricity, petrochemicals), military, police and prison facilities.
+A distance of 1.8 kilometers must be maintained from the President’s location, domestic and foreign authorities, facilities and companies of the basic industry (iron, steel, electricity, petrochemicals), military, police, and prison facilities.

 Since January 2015, we travel around the world.
 In our backpack we carry a camera drone which we use to capture the best places from a bird’s perspective.
 First we travelled with a DJI Phantom 2.
 But now we use several drones like the DJI Phantom 4 Pro+ or the DJI Mini 3 Pro.
 On our blog we share the best tips for you about travelling with a drone.
 If you have questions about this article or new information, don’t hesitate to leave us a comment!